 Russian Bazaar - Housing an array of foods and souvenir stalls, the bazaar is an ideal way to immerse yourself in everyday Turkmen life.

 National Carpet Museum - This museum houses the largest collection of Turkmen handmade carpets dating back to the 18th century.

-Day 27-28: Flight from Ashgabat to Dubai
+Days 27-28: Depart Ashgabat